Entertainment Celebrity Looks to Expand Local Reach With Newswire's Earned Media Advantage Guided Tour

 To help book additional corporate events and sell tickets to shows, this magician and entertainer turned to Newswire's Earned Media Advantage Guided Tour.

-NEW YORK, NY / ACCESSWIRE / February 19, 2020 / An up-and-coming entertainment celebrity specializing in magic has officially signed on with Newswire's Earned Media Advantage Guided Tour to increase their local reach.
+New York, New York--(Newsfile Corp. - February 20, 2020) - An up-and-coming entertainment celebrity specializing in magic has officially signed on with Newswire's Earned Media Advantage Guided Tour to increase their local reach.
 By targeting local outlets, Newswire's team will look to enhance his personal brand to improve awareness, overall media coverage, and attendance for his shows.

+Entertainment Celebrity Looks to Expands Local Reach With Newswire's Earned Media Advantage Guided Tour

 Newswire's Earned Media Advantage Strategists have worked across a variety of industries, entertainment being one of them.
 Whereas technology companies, healthcare institutions, and other B2C markets rely on brand awareness campaigns to increase overall sales, entertainment figures look to leverage the increased awareness to improve show attendance numbers, online streams, content viewership, and more.
 These metrics are equivalent to sales in the entertainment industries, and they are ultimately the areas that Newswire's team members will look to improve through the Guided Tour.